saicharan0112/skywater-openlane-physical-design/README.md

 ## Day-3 [Design library cell using Magic Layout and ngspice characterization]

 ### 16-mask CMOS process
+I found this interesting, hence noted it down while imagining each step in the process.
 Select the substrate
 ~40nm of SiO2
 ~80nm of Si3N4